rikhuijzer/phd-thesis/chapters/introduction.typ

 == Statistics and Machine Learning

-We heavily based our research on earlier studies with the similar measures in similar settings, and theoretical knowledge from psychology about personality and sport science.
+We based our research on earlier studies with the similar measures in similar settings, and theoretical knowledge from psychology about personality and sport science.
 However, much discussion exists on the validity of the typically used statistical analyses.
 This was challenging for our studies, which were quantitative and hence relied fully on these analyses.
-Put differently, the core of the argument in quantitative research is the use of statistics, so researchers who question the validity of these statistics question the core of the research.
+The core of the argument in quantitative research is the use of statistics, so researchers who question the validity of these statistics question the core of the research.

-Now some argue that it is best to stick to the well-known and well-established statistical tests regardless of the criticisms.
+Some argue that it is best to stick to the well-known and well-established statistical tests regardless of the criticisms.
 If we all agree on what tests to use, then we can all use the same objective criteria to evaluate the results.
 This is like finding an optimial solution in a simplified world, instead of finding a good solution in a more realistic world @simon1979rational.
 It is possible that the well-known approaches are not necessarily the best approaches.